Nmurphy4415/content-ops-starter/content/pages/index.md

             justifyContent: center
         type: FeaturedItem
       - title: Mindset
+        subtitle: >-
-        subtitle: 'There is a difference between knowing the path, and walking it'
+          There is a difference between knowing the path, and walking it - Morpheus
         text: >
           We're given one opportunity at this life.
 It's up to us to make the most of it, for ourselves and for everyone around us.
 Let's get that